-The columns in Table A13 include a number of cases:
+The columns in Table A16 include a number of cases:

-- Column 1: Base case that assumes a 1,900 MW transfer limit between the South and Midwest, that MISO will be able to access all demand response resources in a given emergency situation, and that the summer planned outages will be limited to those scheduled and approved by April 1, 2021. - Column 2: Assumes that the transfer capability between MISO South and Midwest will be 2,300 MW, consistent with MISO operations, and that planned and unreported outages and derates will be consistent with the average of the previous two years' summer peak months during on-peak hours.
+- Column 1: Base case that assumes a 1,900 MW transfer limit between the South and Midwest, that MISO will be able to access all demand response resources in a given emergency situation, and that the summer planned outages will be limited to those scheduled and approved by April 1, 2022.
+We replace the UCAP-based PRM added to demand response resources with an ICAP-based PRM to be consistent with reporting the Summer Assessment on an ICAP basis, and for wind we used the wind ELCC value and applied an ICAP-based PRM to assume a wind ICAP value. - Column 2: Assumes that the transfer capability between MISO South and Midwest will be 2,300 MW, consistent with MISO operations, and that planned and unreported outages and derates will be consistent with the average of the previous three years' summer peak months during on-peak hours.
 This scenario also assumes that MISO will only be able to access 75 percent of demand response resources in a given emergency situation, consistent with historical observations. - Column 3: Modifies column 2 by removing emergency-only resources that cannot respond within two hours because Maximum Generation Emergency events are often precipitated by unforeseen outages and other contingencies.
 MISO is often not able to declare this type of event more than two hours in advance of the most critical conditions and has historically detected and declared emergencies between 10 minutes and four hours in advance of the emergency situation. - Columns 4 and 5: The same as columns 2 and 3 with an additional assumption that hotter than normal summer peak conditions prevail that correspond to a "90/10" case (i.e., 90 percent chance load is lower and ten percent chance load is higher, which means it should only occur one year in ten).